 What to do: A good rule of thumb is that if it’s a cable-TV subscription that you would have had anyway, then no portion is deductible, since business usage does not cost any more.
 In most cases, this includes your cable at home—unless you can successfully prove to the IRS that you had to obtain a different level of service for business usage and then only that portion would be deductible.

 The Real Estate Red Flag

 Real estate investors are not real estate professionals.
-The IRS allows tax-saving exemptions called passive activity losses—but this allowance is reserved solely for industry professionals who spend a certain percentage of time actively participating in the development or management of the property.
+The IRS allows an exemption from the passive activity loss limits—but this allowance is reserved solely for industry professionals who spend a certain percentage of time actively participating in the development or management of the property.
 This does not apply to investors attempting to write off losses associated with properties in which they own stakes.

 What to do: Learn the guidelines for passive activity losses (Internal Revenue Code Section 469 or Publication 925) before claiming real estate deductions aside from those associated with your primary residence.
 If you seek tax deductions as a real estate professional, the IRS is likely to ask how much time and money you spend dealing with the property.

 From Uber drivers to Airbnb hosts, there is a lot of confusion surrounding how “sharing economy” money is reported to the IRS.
 There’s so much confusion, in fact, that the IRS dedicated a web page specifically to the topic.
 Search IRS.gov for the “Sharing Economy Tax Center.”